dgarciaesc/rsanalyzer/README.md

 # Airbnb Search Web Application

 A full-stack web application that allows users to search for Airbnb listings in any city for specific dates.
-The application features a modern React frontend with a calendar interface and a Flask backend that handles the Airbnb API integration.
+The application features a modern React frontend with a calendar interface and a Flask backend that handles the Airbnb API integration, all containerized for easy local development.

 ## Features